RanaHafez/Flask-login-email-verification/README.md

 ###  a website for only allowing emails that are not personal to be verified via email.

 ![entring a personal email](first-img.PNG)
+## output when entring a personal email
 ![email sent successfully](second-img.PNG)
+## output when email sent successfully
 ![email verified](third-img.PNG)
+## output when email is verified

 MIT License